Beresfield

 Beresfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.4%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 8.3%, followed by postgraduate qualifications (1.3%) and graduate diplomas (0.8%).
-Vocational credentials are prevalent, with 39.8% of residents aged 15+ holding them, including advanced diplomas (6.8%) and certificates (33.0%).
-Educational participation is high, with 25.3% currently enrolled in formal education: 9.3% in primary, 5.7% in secondary, and 3.5% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 8.3%, followed by postgraduate qualifications (1.3%) and graduate diplomas (0.8%).
+Trade and technical skills are prominent, with 39.8% of residents aged 15+ holding vocational credentials – advanced diplomas (6.8%) and certificates (33.0%).

-Educational participation is notably high, with 25.3% of residents currently enrolled in formal education.
+Educational participation is high, with 25.3% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 5.7% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education